cipolleschi/PokemonShakespeare/Targets/PokemonShakespeareUI/README.md

 # PokemonShakespeareUI

-This is a package which contains the UI to some components based on some pokemon inforamtions.
+This is a package that contains the UI to some components based on some pokemon information.
 The package has no other logic than UI visualization.
 You can use whatever content provider you prefer.

 ## Integration

 **Supported Versions:** iOS >= 14

-To integrate this libreary in an app, you can clone the project.
+To integrate this library into an app, you can clone the project.
-Once the porject has been cloned, just do the following:
+Once the project has been cloned, do the following:

 1. Click on `File` > `Swift Packages` > `Add Package Dependencies`
 2. In the textbox, type `file:///path/to/PokemonShakespeare/Targets/PokemonShakespeareUI` replacing `path/to` with the root directory where you have cloned the project.
-3. Click on next twice.
+3. Click on Next twice.

 Don't forget to add the dependency to your app:

 1. Click on the blue Xcode icon in the Project Navigator
-2. Select your app name, below the Target Panel.
+2. Select your app name below the Target Panel.
 3. In the General tab, scroll down to the `Framework, Libraries and Embedded Content` section
 4. Click on the `+` button
 5. Select the `PokemonShakespeareUI` target

-Now, you can use it in your app, by simply importing it.
+Now, you can use it in your app by simply importing it.

 ## Usage

-The library offer two components: a full screen component and a table view cell.
+The library offers two components: a full-screen component and a table view cell.
 The components can be used with both `SwiftUI` and `UIKit`.

 Each component comes with its own `ViewModel`.
-The MVVM pattern is enforced within the component, just set the new model and you are good to go.
+The MVVM pattern is enforced within the component, just set the new model, and you are good to go.

 ### FullScreen Component (UIKit)